cjdbarlow/Part-One/glomerular_filtration_and_tubular_function.md

 * Have typically low blood flow
 This prevents "washout" of the countercurrent multiplier, as the slow blood flow allows solute concentrations to equalise at each level of the loop.
   * In hypovolaemic situations, renal blood flow falls and vasa recta flow decreases, further reducing washout
-  * When renal blood flow is high, vasa recta flow increases.
+  * When renal blood flow is high, vasa recta flow increases
   This washes out part of the medullary concentration gradient and reduces the concentrating ability of the kidney.

 ###Distal tubules
 Fluid entering the distal tubule has about **one-third** the **osmolarity** of plasma.
 The distal tubule: